To serve as a hub for Canton and the surrounding area to come and go hands-on with art in ways that inspire, excite, heal and entertain.

 During strategic planning in 2013, the VAF project was selected to participate in a Michigan State University Fundraising & Philanthropy course, part of a Masters Program in Advertising and Public Relations.
 Upon completion of the course, the students recommended that the dormitory be tied back to its historic roots to extend art therapy options to local veterans.
 In 2014, the Partnership recruited Brigadier General Carol Ann Fausone (retired) to be a Partnership board member.
 She served our country for 36 years in the U.S. Air Force and Michigan National Guard.
 Through her continued work with veterans nationwide, she was able to show the need for local support and introduce the Partnership to many contacts.
 One of those introductions was to the Eisenhower Center in Ann Arbor, a Traumatic Brain Injury center that offers a program for veterans called “After the Impact”.
 The Eisenhower Center will be the tenant in the historic veteran’s dormitory.

-The Ford Factory will be refitted and repurposed as a “hands-on” education/training center to nurture the imagination and prepare students for the future.
+The original goal for the Ford Factory was to be refitted and repurposed as a “hands-on” education/training center to nurture the imagination and prepare students for the future.
 Here, art and/or skill trades will be offered to everyone including veterans in individual and group settings.
-The Partnership is actively looking for a college or business that would be interested in creating a satellite location on our property.
-The preservation of Henry Ford’s buildings to better serve the community brings history full circle – completing what Ford began with Cherry Hill in 1943.
+The Partnership had been actively looking for a college or business that would be interested in creating a satellite location on our property.
+However, due to the brand new parking lot design, the options for this prime corner location have increased dramatically.
+Now this national historic 2-story building with loads of character could become the ideal spot for a food & beverage destination.
+Residents that in the immediate area have been requesting a brewery or brew pub as a possibility.

-The large 32,000 square foot industrial warehouse will provide a welcoming atmosphere for professional artists, aspiring artists, students, general public and shoppers for an assortment of art, including: clay, oils, watercolors, glass, tiles, fibers, wood, photography and more.
+The current 32,000 square foot industrial warehouse will be decreased to 16,000 square feet in June, in order to construct one large main parking area for all 3 structures on our parcel.
+Once demolished, the goal for this Arts Warehouse is to produce a welcoming atmosphere for professional artists, aspiring artists, students, general public and shoppers for an assortment of art, including: clay, oils, watercolors, glass, tiles, fibers, wood, photography and more.
 It will be home to a wide variety of public artist studios, education spaces, a pottery workshop, visual arts gallery, black box performance area, art boutique and outdoor patios, sharing automotive history and Ford artifacts throughout.
-The Partnership is seeking a brew pub or micro brewery along with a destination restaurant to fill 10,000-15,000 square feet of this building.

 Click here for a printable Village Arts Factory flyer.